Pink cursive text reads 'the Journal' with a small pink, branded 'Bee' icon above the writing

 It all begins with stationery

 That first piece of wedding stationery isn’t just a date in a diary.
 It’s your opening chapter.
-When your guests peel open the envelope, they’re stepping into the world you’re creating.
+When your guests tear open the envelope, they’re stepping into the world you’re creating.

 Think of the way some iconic weddings (from Vogue spreads to celebrity ceremonies) use one consistent palette, font, and motif throughout every touchpoint.
 It’s never loud.
 But it lingers.